 Constraints JSON Format#

 The --constraints flag in the CLI expects a JSON file containing a list of constraint objects.
-It is easiest to look at the examples provided with the demo to see how thse are formatted.
+It is easiest to look at the examples provided with the demo to see how these are formatted.
 These can be seen for various model types in kimodo/assets/demo/examples.

 Tip: the easiest way to get a valid constraints file is to create constraints in the interactive demo and to click on Save Constraints.